crowplexus/Mod-The-Funkin/assets/game/songs/README.md

                 Voices.ogg
 ```

-if you don't have any variations, you CAN still have the "default" folder of course, but its optional.
+If you don't have any variations, you _CAN_ still have the "default" folder of course, but its optional.

-songs may also have a custom assets.tres file which can override things such as HUD used in the song, noteskin, and audio files.
+Songs may also have a custom `assets.tres` file which can override things such as HUD used in the song, noteskin, and audio files.

+`assets.tres` can go in any of the variation folders _OR_ the root directory for the song in case you want it to be the fallback.

+If `assets.tres` exists in a variation folder, when playing on that variation (i.e: Erect), *that* file will be used to load the assets, rather than the one on the root directory .

-if you wanna see what's in assets.tres, read `assets/resources/chart_assets.tres`.
+If you wanna see what's in `assets.tres`, read `assets/resources/chart_assets.tres`.